delivervaluedaily/manifesto/README.md

 Do not set out to complete features as envisaged each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

 This is effectively the opposite of Scrum's committment to achieving fixed sprint goals.

-## But... we work in sprints and I can't change that?

-- <span class="li-emoji">🫵🏻</span> <span class="li-content">Do what you can to get close to value</span>

-Do what you can to split out the smallest _valuable_ parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
-Be the change you want to see.

 ## But... everything that's valuable will take more than a day?